m-0-1-d/general-scripts/http-file-transfers/README.md

 ### Use actions

-- upload with form:

-Use Postman and send to the http://localhost:3033/upload-with-form form with image and name fields, where image is .jpg file and name contents text of the name.
-Send request and find result in the **images** folder.

 - upload with data binary:

 ```
 curl -X POST -H "Content-Type: image/jpeg" -H "X-Filename: test1.jpg" --data-binary "@test1.jpg" "http://localhost:3033/upload-with-data-binary"
 ```

+- upload with form:

+Use Postman and send to the POST http://localhost:3033/upload-with-form form with **image** and **name** fields, where image is .jpg file and name contents text of the name.
+Send request and find result in the **images** folder.

 - upload with base64: